-Termites play an important part in nature.
-I failed to realize however that termites in Australia are equally active in living trees as they are in those that are weak or dead.
+Termites play an essential part in nature.
+I failed to realize, however, that termites in Australia are equally active in living trees as they are in those that are weak or dead.

 Such is the power of termites.

 Termite Invasion in Australia